quiltdata/quilt/docs/advanced-features/event-driven-packaging.md

 ## Example use case
 1. Lab scientist drops files into _s3://RAW/raw/_
 2. Lambda function copies filess to _s3://RAW/other/prefix/_
-3. EDP listens to _s3://RAW/other/*_ and generates a `package-data-ready` event
+3. EDP listens to _s3://RAW/other/*_ and generates a `package-objects-ready` event
-4. Second lambda fuction responds to `package-data-ready` event and pushes Quilt data package to _s3://PROCESSED_ bucket
+4. Second lambda fuction responds to `package-objects-ready` event and pushes Quilt data package to _s3://PROCESSED_ bucket
 5. EDP listens for "package created" (from step above), then emits a `package_ready` event which is received in a foreign account bus